-The Scotland Act 2016 gives Scottish Parliament powers over Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, which had been administered to Scottish clients by the Department for Work and Pensions.
+The Scotland Act 20163 gives Scottish Parliament powers over Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, which had been administered to Scottish clients by the Department for Work and Pensions.
 In September 2018, Carer's Allowance became the first of these benefits to have executive competency transferred from the Department for Work and Pensions to Social Security Scotland, the executive agency of Scottish Government which is responsible for delivering the social security benefits for Scotland.
 From 1 April 2020, executive competency for Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance was also transferred from the Department for Work and Pensions to Social Security Scotland.

-There is a transitional period to allow administration of this benefit to be transferred, during which the Department for Work and Pensions will continue to administer Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance on Social Security Scotland's behalf.
+There is a transitional period to allow administration of this benefit to be transferred, during which the Department for Work and Pensions will continue to administer Carer's Allowance, Disability Living Allowance, Attendance Allowance on Social Security Scotland's behalf.
+Severe Disablement Allowance is closed for new applications and so the Department for Work and Pensions will continue to administer it on the Scottish Government's behalf while individuals remain in receipt.

-The statistics for Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance are being published as official statistics in accordance with Statistics and Registration Service Act 2007 and the Code of Practice for Statistics to ensure they meet high standards of trustworthiness, quality and public value.
+The statistics for Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance are being published as official statistics in accordance with Statistics and Registration Service Act 2007 and the Code of Practice for Statistics4 to ensure they meet high standards of trustworthiness, quality and public value.